The 2018 Russian Championships take place in St. Petersburg, Dec. 21-24, 2017.

 Evgenia Medvedeva, sidelined with a metatarsal injury in November, withdrew from the Grand Prix Final, and on Dec.
-18, withdrew from these Championships that will determine who represents Russia at 2018 Europeans, Olympic Winter Games and World Championships.
+18, withdrew from this competition.
+These Championships will determine who represents Russia at 2018 Europeans, the Olympic Winter Games and the World Championships.
 As the frontrunner to claim Olympic gold in PyeongChang, there can be little doubt that Medvedeva will be selected for the team despite her absence, given her winning streak the past two seasons.

 Four other ladies will be chasing the remaining two berths: Alina Zagitova, Maria Sotskova, Polina Tsurskaya, and Elena Radionova.
 This will be the first Olympic Winter Games for any of the ladies that qualify.

 In the men’s event, Mikhail Kolyada, the 2017 national champion, is the frontrunner to earn an Olympic berth.
 Sergei Voronov, 30, has had one of the best seasons of his career and will be looking to earn his first trip to the Olympics.
 Another strong contender could be Dmitri Aliev, who is in his first season as a senior.
 Maxim Kovtun withdrew from the free at Skate America citing injury.
 It was his only event this season.
 As with the ladies, whoever earns the berths will make their Olympic debut in PyeongChang.